 Michele Giavazzi

-Chair in Philosophy & Political Theory
+Research Fellow in Philosophy & Political Theory

 ABOUT

 My work has been published in venues such as Philosophy & Public Affairs and the Journal of Moral Philosophy.
 Before joining Munich, I was a temporary lecturer at Aberdeen and had other postdoctoral appointments in Warwick and Genoa.
+I also held visiting appointments at Brown University and Tilburg University.

 I have a Ph.D. in Philosophy from the University of Warwick, United Kingdom.
 Before that, I studied for my BA and MA in philosophy at the University of Milan, Italy.